lokalise/npm-package-template/README.md

 You can use `npm run commit` to interactively construct correct commit messsage.

 Check out [commitlint](https://commitlint.js.org) docs for examples of how to customise.

+## Release actions

+The following token needs to be set in the Github repo for the `prerelease` and `release` Github Actions to work:

+- `secrets.NPM_TOKEN` (need this to publish on NPM)